-Pro-Trump Lawyer Lin Wood Has ‘Completely Lost His Damn Mind,’ Former Friend Says
+Pro-Trump Lawyer Lin Wood Has 'Completely Lost His Damn Mind,' Former Friend Says

-Talk show host and columnist John Ziegler on Saturday spoke about lawyer Lin Wood — an open supporter of Donald Trump and his battle against the 2020 election results — and his purported decline in mental state.
+Talk show host and columnist John Ziegler spoke on Saturday about lawyer Lin Wood — an open supporter of Donald Trump and his battle against the 2020 election results — and his purported decline in mental state.

 "One of the great mysteries of the last few months is what the hell happened to Trump lawyer Lin Wood.
 He and I used to be pretty good friends, but he has completely lost his damn mind," he tweeted.

-Ziegler posted a texted message purportedly from Wood that warned of a “blackout” in the United States.
+Ziegler posted a text message purportedly from Wood that warned of a "blackout" in the United States.

 "Apple is going to do an update on all phones to shut off the emergency broadcast system.
 This is Nazi Germany 1938," the alleged text read.